OpenMind/brainpack/docs/Materials.md

 <!-- TOC --><a name="danger-robot-stability"></a>
 ### 1.2 DANGER: Robot Stability

 **CAUTION: adding extra mass (such as external computers, sensors, grippers, and batteries) to the robot will affect your motion policies and the robot's stability and ability to navigate terrain.
-You may for example observe the robot swaying back and forth while simply trying to stand."
+You may for example observe the robot swaying back and forth while simply trying to stand.**

 **Potential Solution**: train custom motion policies for your robot in its final mass configuration.